k-barber/ccmb-doc/content/Adventure Log/216 - Jailbird.md

 - Durlan gives us his card (tonnes of details)
 - Durlan apparently has black dragonscale armour ("took it himself")
 - Discus research and dragon slaying
+- Spesof bought a painting of a navigational constellation from around the time he recovered his father